SuperZooper3/Game-of-Hex/README.md

   - `Step` runs one step of the simulation at a time.
   - `Make a gif` saves a gif of everything that has happened since the last clear or the start.
 It gets saved to `src/img/gif`.
 They are **ready to share!**
   - `Outline SC` takes a screenshot of the outline of the alive cells (same as running `-o` but just for one frame.)
 The picture is saved to `src/img/outline`.
+  - `Name SC` asks for a name in the terminal from which the program was launched, and then saves an image with the name in it.
+This can be used for education where students can all have their own picture printed out.
+  - `Stats` opens mutliple matplotlib windows with stats on the average age of all cells alive, the number of alive cells and the increase per step
 - The green part shows the framerate.
 When the board is paused this shows how many frames the drawing script can draw in a second and during simulation this is the number of simulation steps that were run in the last second.

 ### Text display